Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Releases changelog

+#### 2.0.1 (March 29th, 2023)

+- Improved checksum validation for media files
+- The agent will now check whether the client version is the latest available on npm.
+When a version update is found, the user is be notified.

 #### 2.0.0 (February 23rd, 2023)

 - Improves SSL compatibility when running as a Windows Service (the agent will now trust self-signed certificates from proxies and company firewalls).